brinnLabs/Robust-Firmata/README.md

 Firmata-w-input_pullup
 ======================

-Altered Firmata to support the Input Pull-up on arduino boards
+Firmata with the addition of INPUT_PULLUP for convenience, also includes the firmata stepper addition written by @soundanalogous with some tweaks to allow for limit switches.

 Install
 ==================

-to install just move the Firamata.h file to the libraries of your arduino install
+to install just move the Firamata.h and Firmata.cpp files to the libraries of your arduino install

 on a pc it might be located here:
 C:\Program Files (x86)\Arduino\libraries\Firmata